archercreat/srvhide/README.md

 # SrvHide
-Simple tool to dump/hide services from `services.exe` process.
+Simple tool to dump/hide services in `services.exe` process.
 Once hid the service won't show in `services.msc`.
 The tool is based on [this](https://www.codeproject.com/Articles/46670/Service-Hiding) blogpost.

 ## Results
 ```